ButcherBox Beef Sirloin Tips with Onion Gravy

 Adding some red wine to this recipe would give it more of a beef bourguignon flavor.
 Another one of my favorites.

-There is nothing stopping you from adding potatoes, carrots, and/or green peas for the last hour of cooking and turning this into an onion stew.
+Nothing is stopping you from adding potatoes, carrots, and/or green peas for the last hour of cooking and turning this into an onion stew.

 Caramelizing Onions